-- Omega 3 enhanced eggs are from hens fed a diet flax seed or fish oils.
-Omega 3 enhanced eggs contain more omega 3 fatty acids and Vitamin E than the regular eggs.
-An independent test conducted by the CBC’s TV show Marketplace found that omega-3 enhanced eggs contain approximately 7 times more omega 3 fatty acids than regular white eggs.
+- Omega 3 enhanced eggs are from hens fed a diet of flax seed or fish oils.
+Omega-3 enhanced eggs contain more omega-3 fatty acids and Vitamin E than regular eggs.
+An independent test conducted by the CBC TV show Marketplace found that omega-3 enhanced eggs contain approximately 7 times more omega-3 fatty acids than regular white eggs.

 - Organic eggs are produced by hens fed certified organic grains without most conventional pesticides and fertilizers.
-Growth hormones and antiobiotics are also prohibited.
+Growth hormones and antiobiotics are also prohibited for this designation class.
 Organic eggs have the same nutritional content, fat or cholesterol as regular eggs.

 - Free-Run or Cage-free eggs are produced by hens that are able to move about the floor of the barn and have access to nesting boxes and perches.
 The nutrient content of these eggs is the same as that of regular eggs.

 - Free-Range eggs are produced in a similar environment as cage-free eggs but hens have access to outdoor runs as well.
 The nutrient content of these eggs is the same as that of regular eggs.

-- Processed eggs such as liquid egg whites or dried egg whites are shell eggs broken by special machines then pasteurized before being further processed and packaged in liquid, frozen or dried form.
-Process egg products may also contain preservatives and flavor or color additives.
+- Processed eggs such as liquid egg whites or dried egg whites are regular eggs broken by special machines then pasteurized before being further processed and packaged into a liquid, frozen or dried form.
+Processed egg products may also contain preservatives, flavor or color additives.

 Eggs and Cholesterol: How Many Eggs?

 Studies have shown that healthy adults can enjoy an egg every day without increasing their risk for heart disease.
 A study by the Harvard School of Public Health found no significant link between eating eggs and developing heart disease among healthy individuals.
-And health authorities have since removing the daily upper limits for cholesterol intake.
+And health authorities have since removed the daily upper limits for cholesterol intake.
 However, if you have high cholesterol or known risks for heart diseases, the National Cholesterol Education Program (NCEP) recommends not eating more than 2 egg yolks per week (you can have as many egg whites as you like).